Mountain Missionary Spirit

-Elsewhere, the seeds of our diocesan missionary spirit were planted by Bishop Ives in the 1830s – 1840s.
-For twenty years, he traveled extensively though most of the western regions of North Carolina.
-Notably, upon his arrival to a particularly beautiful spot in the northern mountains of Watauga County, Bishop Ives saw, as legend has it, the image of a St. Andrew’s Cross, in either the two streams in the valley, or in their accompanying mist, and named that area Valle Crucis (Latin for Vale of the Cross).
-Here, in 1842, Bishop Ives established a center for missionary work, a classical boy’s boarding school with a focus on agriculture, a theological school for training persons toward ordination, and Order of the Holy Cross, the first monastic order in the Episcopal Church since the Reformation.
-All these endeavors were supported by a working farm, dairy and blacksmith shop.
+Upon his arrival at a particularly beautiful spot in the northern mountains of Watauga County, Bishop Ives saw, as legend has it, the image of a St. Andrew’s Cross formed by the two streams in the valley and named that area Valle Crucis (Latin for the Vale of the Cross).
+Here, in 1842, Bishop Ives established a center for missionary work, a classical boys’ boarding school with a focus on agriculture, a theological school for training persons for ordination, and the Order of the Holy Cross, the first monastic order in the Episcopal Church since the Reformation.
+All these endeavors were supported by a working farm, dairy, and a blacksmith shop.

-One of the first directors of the school of ministry in Valle Crucis, and ordained by Bishop Ives, was the Rev. Jarvis Buxton.
-Following graduation from seminary, Buxton arrived in the village of Asheville in 1847 and 5 years later helped establish Trinity Church.
-Supported by this congregation, Buxton embraced a missionary spirit and was fundamental in establishing most of the churches in the Asheville area, as well as pastoring to the Episcopalians in Murphy, Franklin, Cherokee, Waynesville and Burnsville.
+One of the first directors of the school of ministry in Valle Crucis, ordained by Bishop Ives, was the Revd.
+Jarvis Buxton.
+Following graduation from seminary, Buxton arrived in the village of Asheville in 1847; five years later he helped establish Trinity Church.
+Supported by this congregation and fired by missionary zeal he was fundamental in establishing most of the churches in the Asheville area, while continuing to pastor Episopalians in Murphy, Franklin, Cherokee, Waynesville, and Burnsville.

-Throughout the second half of the 19th century, many other leaders were also active in missionary work, holding services and pastoring to families in remote mountain areas west of Asheville.
-In particular, the Rev. Buel and the Rev. Deal were instrumental in tending the mission field west of Asheville.
-In 1872, Rev. Buel was invited by Bishop Atkinson to direct the newly established, Ravenscroft Associate Ministry, a diocesan mission center for training young men to ordained ministry.
+Throughout the second half of the 19th century, many other leaders were also active in missionary work, holding services and ministering to families in remote mountain areas west of Asheville, most notably the Reverends Buel and Deal.
+In 1872, the Revd.
+Buel was invited by Bishop Atkinson to direct the newly established Ravenscroft Associate Ministry, a diocesan mission center for training young men to the ordained ministry.
 From this mission center, clergy and students would go out to visit and care for communities beyond Asheville.
-Rev. Buel, himself, tended to the growing congregations in Wayensville, Brevard, and Cullowhee in the west as well as congregations in Rutherfordton.
-In 1876, Rev. Deal was invited by Bishop Lyman to serve the church in Murphy.
-One year later Deal moved to Franklin and from there he shepherded the communities in Highlands, Cashiers, and Murphy all the while building the churches in Franklin and Cartoogechaye.
+The Revd.
+Buel tended to the growing congregations in Waynesville, Brevard, and Cullowhee in the west as well as congregations in Rutherfordton.
+In 1876, the Revd.
+Deal was invited by Bishop Lyman to serve the church in Murphy.
+One year later, Deal moved to Franklin and from there he shepherded Episcopal communities in Highlands, Cashiers, and Murphy, all the while building the churches in Franklin and Cartoogechaye.

-Likewise, the Rev. Henry S. McDuffey was one of the very first black clergyman in the diocese, arriving in 1887 as priest-in-charge of St. Matthias in Asheville.
-He, too, embraced the missionary spirit, and helped expand the diocese's work and ministry among African Americans.
+In 1887, the Revd.
+Henry S. McDuffey was one of the first black clergymen in the diocese, having arrived as priest-in-charge of St. Matthias.
+He embraced the missionary spirit and helped expand the diocese's work and ministry among African Americans.

-Sometime toward the end of the 19th century, Bishop Horner established the Franklin Associate Mission and later, during the early years of the 20th century, Horner established the Rutherford Associate Mission.
+Sometime toward the end of the 19th century, Bishop Horner established the Franklin Associate Mission, and later, during the early years of the 20th century, he added the Rutherford Associate Mission.
 These mission centers were modeled after the Ravenscroft Associate Ministry and staffed by a new generation of ordained missionaries who served clusters of churches.